Hecke orbits on Shimura varieties of Hodge type: Proof of the main theorem and some variants

-is a bijection for $\mathbb{Q}$-non-basic $b$ for Shimura varieties of Hodge type.
-Since Newton strata behave well with respect to the devissage from Hodge type to abelian type, this results also hold for Shimura varieties of abelian type (see Section 2 of \cite{ShenZhang}).
-Thus Conjecture 8.2 of \cite{BraggYang} comes down to showing that the Zariski closure of Hecke orbits have the correct dimensions, and this can be reduced to the Hodge type case and then to Theorem \ref{Thm:MainTheorem2}.
-The assumption on the Coxeter number comes down to the assumption that $p \ge 2(m-1)$.
-In the required applications to K3 surfaces it suffices to assume that the number of slopes of the K3-crystal is less than or equal to $p$. \begin{Rem} This line of reasoning shows that the Hecke orbit conjecture holds for fully Hodge--Newton decomposable Shimura varieties of abelian type, at primes of hyperspecial good reduction that satisfy the condition $p > n(\operatorname{Lie} U_{\nu_b})$, for central leaves in Newton strata corresponding to $\mathbb{Q}$-non-basic $b$.
-In fact these central leaves will be equal to Newton strata which makes it possible to reduce the discrete part of the Hecke orbit conjecture to the Hodge type case. \end{Rem}
+is a bijection for $\mathbb{Q}$-non-basic $[b]$ for Shimura varieties of Hodge type.
+Since Newton strata behave well with respect to the dévissage from Hodge type to abelian type, this result also holds for Shimura varieties of abelian type (see \cite[Section 5.5]{ShenZhang}).
+Thus \cite[Conjecture 8.2]{BraggYang} comes down to showing that the Zariski closure of prime-to-$p$ Hecke orbits have the correct dimensions, and this can be reduced to the Hodge type case and then to Theorem \ref{Thm:MainTheorem2} as in the proof of \cite[Corollary 6.4.1]{OrdinaryHO}. \begin{Rem} This line of reasoning shows more generally that the Hecke orbit conjecture holds for fully Hodge--Newton decomposable Shimura varieties of abelian type, at primes $p>2$ of hyperspecial good reduction, for central leaves in Newton strata corresponding to $\mathbb{Q}$-non-basic $[b]$. \end{Rem}